 After you are either found guilty by a judge or jury OR you have plead guilty to a specific crime, you may be sentenced to certain amount of prison/jail time.
 Probation is an immediate suspension of a prison sentence.
 For example, you are convicted of a felony, which could mean up to several years in prison.
 Instead of sending you to prison, the judge can suspend your sentence and place you on probation instead of sending you to prison.

 While under either Parole OR Probation, there are certain terms that you must abide by.
 Failure to abide by these terms means revocation of your parole or probation and immediate incarceration.

 Types of common violations include, but are not limited to:

 - Failing to report to your probation/parole officer

 What should we expect if I am arrested for a probation violation?

 Once a person has violated his/her probation, a warrant is issued for his/her arrest.
-Once in custody, your loved will sit in jail until a motion is made by the State (District Attorney’s Office) to revoke probation and the matter is brought before a judge for a hearing.
+Once in custody, you or your loved one will sit in jail until a motion is made by the State (District Attorney’s Office) to revoke probation.

 Once in front of a judge, he/she may:

 - Continue or revoke the probation (suspension of sentence)

 - Decide whether to undergo a program of “regimental discipline”